 - While the Honors Program is demanding, it is ungraded: be engaged in our program because it's interesting, not because it will hurt your GPA if you're not engaged.

 - At Honors Convocations and Commencement, Honors students are singled out for distinctive recognition.
-(Parents and families are always welcome, not just at Commencement, but at Convocations!)

 - Any resume is more distinguished with a Laut Honors College or Ignatian Honors Seminar listing - and with an Honors Professor's reference!